BlackCapCoder/better-google/README.md

 # Better Google

 These are some usability and slight design changes to the Google webpage.
+Install the `.js` file with tampermonkey, and the `.css` files with stylish.

 ### vim.js